Atrop1n/turtle/README.md

   <br>
 </p>

-In the main loop current time is periodically being updated and compared to start and end times of the light and heating.
+In the main loop, time is being updated and compared to start and end times of the light and heating.

 <p align="center">
 <img alt="Program flowchart" src="https://github.com/user-attachments/assets/5992b045-d226-4fc0-b97e-6a32f4ac8eff"/>